Sudan Travel and Tourism

 Established in January 1956, when Sudan attained independence, the Ministry of Foreign Affairs is entrusted with the conduct of the country's foreign policy and the management of its relations with other countries.

-Embassy of Sudan in Washington DC:
+Embassy of the Republic of Sudan in Washington DC:

 2210 Massachusetts Ave NW,